Since

 Neither

-testimony we've received nor public records reveal that titles to
+reveal that titles to

 This follows a precedence set down by Supreme Court Justice John